Davante Adams Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Season Stats

-- This season Adams has 65 catches (98 targets), leading his team with 864 receiving yards (86.4 per game) plus three touchdowns.
+- This season Adams has 65 receptions (on 98 targets) for a team-high 864 receiving yards (86.4 per game) and three touchdowns.

 - Adams has been the target of 29.2% (98 total) of his team's 336 passing attempts this season.